 Due to the expected decrease in renal, hepatic, and cardiac function of geriatric patients, epinephrine should be started at the lower end of the dosing regime and titrated appropriately for clinical effect.

 Administration of excess epinephrine that leads to supra-therapeutic levels may cause predictable adverse effects that warrant supportive treatment.
 Overdose may cause elevated arterial pressures leading to cerebrovascular accidents.
 Pressor effects can be minimized by the usage of an alpha-adrenergic blocker or by the usage of vasodilators such as nitrites.
-Pulmonary edema has also been noted due to the underlying mechanism of peripheral vasoconstriction along with myocardial stimulation.
+Pulmonary edema can also present due to the underlying mechanism of peripheral vasoconstriction along with myocardial stimulation.
 Respiratory support may be needed alongside an alpha-adrenergic blocking drug to decrease vasoconstriction and enhance vascular flow.
 Due to strong beta-1 adrenergic effects on cardiac tissue, epinephrine toxicity may lead to potentially fatal cardiac arrhythmias or ischemia.
-Treatment involves administration of beta-adrenergic blocking agents such as metoprolol.
+Treatment involves the administration of beta-adrenergic blocking agents such as metoprolol.